sshookman/ragnarok-hub/README.md

 ## About

-The Golem MUD/IF Hub (Title WIP) is a Java-based Multi-User Dungeon and Interactive Fiction Engine accessible through a Telnet connection.
+The Enchiridion Library is a Java-based Multi-User Dungeon and Interactive Fiction Engine accessible through a Telnet connection.

 #### Purpose